What happens to your 401(k) if you quit your job?

 If you are interested in rolling the money over into your new employer’s 401(k), meet with the HR department or retirement plan representative to find out more about your new company’s plan.
 See whether you will be allowed to participate as soon as you’re hired or will have to work for a certain number of days before you’re eligible.

-To accomplish this rollover, instruct the administrator of your former employer’s 401(k) to roll over your assets to your new employer’s plan once your account has been established.
-Alternatively, you can instruct the former employer’s 401(k) administrator to send you a check — but you must deposit the funds into your new employer’s plan within 60 days to avoid paying income taxes and a potential penalty on distribution.
+To accomplish this rollover, instruct the administrator of your former employer’s 401(k) to roll over your assets to your new employer’s plan once you are eligible.
+Alternatively, you can instruct the former employer’s 401(k) administrator to send you a check — but you’ll generally have 60 days to rollover the full amount, and 20% will be withheld for taxes unless you do a direct rollover.

 Roll over your old 401(k) money into an IRA